 And then there are the guns.
 Infinite Warfare is littered with insane, fast-firing future weapons.
 These guns were not all created equal, though.
-Several of the guns feel basically worthless in multiplayer — you need the quickest ones, the ones that dump bullets into bodies at blinding speed; bring the wrong weapon faced to a one-on-one quickdraw and you lose.
+Several of the weapons feel basically worthless in multiplayer — you need the quickest ones, the ones that dump bullets into bodies at blinding speed; bring the wrong weapon to a one-on-one quickdraw and you lose.
 And you lose.
 And you lose.

 Bring it all together, and Infinite Warfare’s multiplayer problem is its chaos.
-Every game feels like a constant barrage of players flowing in from all directions, blasting each other in a constant deluge of zippy deaths.
-And unlike its fast, spacey competitor, Titanfall 2, Infinite Warfare’s chaos doesn’t give players the tools to make amazing moments.
+Every match feels like a constant barrage of players flowing in from all directions, blasting each other in a constant deluge of zippy deaths.
+And unlike its fast, spacey competitor, Titanfall 2, Infinite Warfare’s chaos doesn’t give players the tools to create amazing moments.
 It serves to bring you down a peg, reminding you that for every sick double-kill there’s somebody rounding the corner who will suck the wind out of your sails.

 Answering the call